Tennessee Honor Vote Form

 Does this mean I get to vote twice?

 Tennesseans are only allowed to vote once.
-The Honor Vote program simply allows a voter to dedicate their single vote to any veteran or active duty U.S. service member they choose.
+The Honor Vote program simply allows a voter to dedicate their single vote to any active-duty military member, those serving in the National Guard or Reserves, or veteran they choose.

 Note: The Secretary of State's office reserves the right to edit or omit any submissions and/or remove any inappropriate language.